 Saw blade misalignment

 Saw blade misalignment will cause the fence or miter gauge to skew.
-Table saw binding can occur if the stop and the saw blade are not parallel.
+Table saw binding can occur if the fence and the saw blade are not parallel.
 As a result, ensure that the saw blade is parallel to the table saw fence in order to make smooth cuts.

 A dirty or dull blade